FLAS Fellowships

 Application Steps

-2. Applicants must submit a complete FLAS Application Form by 11:59 p.m.
-EST, February 2, 2024.
+- Applicants must submit a complete FLAS Application Form by 11:59 p.m.
+EST, January 31, 2025 using the Heels Abroad application portal.
 Evaluations, transcripts and other required documents are all due by the deadline.
 You are responsible for ensuring the submission of evaluation form and recommendation letters.
 Any late submissions may result in disqualification.